kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 <img src="photos/skelly.png" width="300" height="200">

-GraphXR displays our webcams scream as a skeleton represented as **nodes** connected by **edges** in an interactive virtual 3D graph space, and provides a powerful set of tools to explore and modify the data.
+GraphXR displays the combined webcams stream as a 3D skeleton of **nodes** that are connected by **edges** in an interactive virtual 3D graph space, and provides a powerful set of tools to explore and modify the data.

 **How to run collected data in GraphXR**

-If you want to visualize the csv data you collected in 3D, we recommend to try [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).
+If you want to visualize the csv data you collected in 3D, you can input your data to [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).

 Follow these steps: